Social value of work. Human values in social psychology

 Necessary materials: background music.

-Description: Participants are given six pieces of paper and are asked to write on each of them what is most valuable to them in life.
-Then, the leaflets are ranked in such a way that the highest value is on the very last leaflet.
-The coach suggests imagining that a terrible event happened, and that value that was written on the first piece of paper disappeared from life.
-The facilitator suggests crumpling and putting the leaflet aside and thinking about how life is now without it.
+Description: Participants are given six pieces of paper and asked to write on each of them what is most valuable to them in life.
+Then, the leaves are ranked so that the highest value is on the very last leaf.
+The coach suggests imagining that a terrible event happened, and the value that was written on the first piece of paper disappeared from life.
+The presenter suggests crumpling and putting the piece of paper aside and thinking about how life is now without it.
 This happens with each value in order.
-Each time it is proposed to pay attention to the internal state after the loss of value.
-Then the coach announces that a miracle happened, and it became possible to return any of the values, you can choose one of the crumpled pieces of paper.
+Each time it is suggested to pay attention to the internal state after the loss of value.
+Then the coach announces that a miracle has happened, and it is possible to return any of the valuables; you can choose one of the crumpled pieces of paper.
 So six times.
-Give back the papers to the participants.
-Then it is proposed to realize what happened, maybe add some values, see if the previous ranking order remains.
-The exercise is performed to calm music, the intonation and voice of the coach are of great importance, the spoken text should be simple and clear.
+Return their papers to the participants.
+Then it is proposed to realize what happened, maybe add some value, and see if the previous ranking order remains the same.
+The exercise is performed to the accompaniment of calm music, the intonation and voice of the trainer are of great importance, the spoken text should be simple and clear.

 family traditions